 Security Features

-Jeeps with factory immobilisers, alarms, or aftermarket tracking devices can attract lower premiums from some Australian insurers.
+Jeeps with factory immobilisers, alarms, or aftermarket tracking devices may attract lower premiums from Australian insurers.

 No-Claims Bonus